AdamF06/robot-challenge/README.md

 From an object-oriented perspective, the movement behaviors (`move`, `left`, `right`, `place`, `report`) naturally belong to the **Robot** and should not be moved into the `Command` class.
 If the **Robot** class were reduced to only containing properties with simple getter/setter methods, it would turn into an **anemic model**.
 An anemic model lacks behaviors and serves as little more than a data container, violating the principle of encapsulation in object-oriented design.

 The **Command** acts as a Middle-Man, effectively decoupling the user input (invoker) from the **Robot** (receiver).

+## Some Extra Features
+As a console application, it typically provides a `help` command and suggestions for similar commands.
+In the "src/commands/system" directory, there is a "help.ts" file that represents the `help` command class, and "default.ts" serves as the fallback handler for unrecognized commands.

+For a better user experience, the application logs errors for invalid `PLACE` commands and when `REPORT` is invoked without a valid robot placed on the table.

+To maintain smooth execution, the program will DISCARD any commands that would cause the robot to fall off the table, without logging any errors for these cases.

 ## Dependencies